Meet the Team

 Paulette Gamard is starting her 40th year at HNJ.
 For most of those years, she taught second grade and is now the assistant in the first grade.
 Mrs. Gamard attended Saint Mary's College, Notre Dame in South Bend, Indiana for three years and graduated from Loyola University with a Bachelor of Science in Education.
 She has three sons and one daughter, all of whom attended Holy Name.
 Mrs. Gamard is blessed to have 10 grandchildren and enjoys spending time with them.

-Denise Gardner was born and raised here in New Orleans.
+Denise was born and raised in New Orleans.
 She is one of seven siblings, 5 boys and 2 girls, including 2 sets of identical twins.
-Luckily she has an identical twin sister, Alyce, to balance things out with all my brothers!
+Luckily, she has an identical twin sister, Alyce, to balance things out with her 5 brothers.

-Denise attended all Catholic schools for her education: St. Pius X, Mount Carmel Academy, and Loyola University of the South.
-She earned a Bachelor of Science in Elementary Education in 1981 and is certified to teach K – 8.
-Denise has previously taught at St. Pius X School for 5 years before taking 8 years off after having her third child.
+Mrs. Gardner attended all catholic schools for her education: St. Pius X, Mount Carmel Academy, and Loyola University of the South.
+She earned a Bachelor of Science in Elementary Education in 1981 and is certified K-8.
+She has previously taught at St. Pius X School for 5 years before taking 8 years off after her third child.
 She has 3 beautiful daughters, Erica Gardner DeFelice, Michelle Mouledoux Gardner Mather, and Holy Marisa Gardner, who all live in New Orleans.

-Denise loves to travel, cook, take walks and jog, garden, read, do crossword puzzles, and enjoy Suduko.
-She has season tickets for the New Orleans Saints games and also enjoys a nice meal out or in with family and friends and babysitting her grandchildren.
-Her oldest two daughters have given her 5 lovely grandchildren, 2 grandsons and 2 granddaughters, with one more due this December!
+Mrs. Gardner loves to travel, cook, take walks, garden, read, do crossword puzzles, and enjoys Suduko.
+She also enjoys a nice meal out or in with family and friends and babysitting her grandchildren.
+Her oldest two daughters have given her 5 lovely grandchildren, 2 grandsons and 3 granddaughters, with one more due this December.

 Jeanette Garry attended the University of Texas at Austin and earned a Bachelor of Science degree in Speech Communication and Special Education.
 She taught at the Texas School for the Deaf for seven years and lead the school’s Signing/Singing Choir.